-Flapjacks are a classic snack that appeal to all ages.
+Flapjacks are a classic snack that appeals to all ages.
 And with only 4 ingredients in a traditional flapjack recipe, they’re not that hard to make either!

-This traditional flapjack recipe makes the perfect lunchbox treat, as well as a great afternoon energy booster.
-The porridge oats are full of slow releasing energy, making you feel satisfied for longer.
-They are quite high in sugar and golden syrup though, so reserve them for a once in a while treat π
+A flapjack makes the perfect lunchbox treat, as well as a great afternoon energy booster.
+The porridge oats are full of slow-releasing energy, making you feel satisfied for longer.

 How To Make Flapjacks At Home